Bob (TV series): Season 1 (1992–93)

-Season 2: 1993
+Season 2 (1993)

 Production

 In a rarity for TV sitcoms of the time, Bob was filmed with a video assist for the directors and producers to monitor the show during filming.
 All the artwork in season one was done by storyboard artist Paul Power, who also appears as an extra in most of the comics studio scenes.

 The series' theme music was originally a full orchestral piece featuring a heavy horns and woodwinds sound, an arrangement very much in style of the Superman and Batman movies.
 The opening sequence that accompanied it featured Bob McKay at his artist's desk drawing, inking, then coloring a Mad-Dog comic as the credits appeared.
 (In reality, inked comic art is not colored directly; the colors are added to the engraving plates before printing) The show's title appeared in a thin, 3-D rendition of Helvetica font in the pilot episode; after, it was redesigned to be a bolder capital font, but with the same yellow base and red shadowing color.
 The opening credits appeared in a bold comic-style font.
 In the second season, as part of the show's revamping, a short opening credits sequence, just featuring the title, was used.
 The theme music also changed to a soft classical tune, featuring a flute.

 In addition to the change in Bob's career setting in the second season, the set of Bob and Kaye's house significantly changed as well.
 There were no references in the scripts to suggest that the McKays had moved, however.

-Shortly after the cancellation of Bob, Lisa Kudrow was cast in her iconic role of Phoebe Buffay on the sitcom Friends.
+Shortly after the cancellation of Bob, Lisa Kudrow was cast in the role of Phoebe Buffay on the sitcom Friends.
 Cynthia Stevenson would later be cast by Bob producers Bob and Cheri Steinkellner as one of the leads for their sitcom Hope & Gloria.